y24yang/COMPASS_Dynamics-of-Youth-PSU-Patterns/README.md

 * [Contact](#contact)

 ## General Information
-In this project, we explore the dynamic transitions of polysubstance use (PSU) patterns from a large cohort of Canadian secondary school students using COMPASS data, and address the gap that limited evidence exists to examine the factors that impact the dynamics of PSU patterns among youth.
+This repository documents the project aims, technologies used, features, and future work.

 ## Technologies Used
-- a
-- b
+- Missing data analysis and multiple imputation
-- c
+- LASSO regression
+- Latent Markov Model (LMM)

 ## Features

 ## Future Work
+- Explore age difference and other characteristic differences in the dynamic transition of use patterns among youth by conducting a stratified analysis using the LMM method
+- Add mental health assessment and data elements that reflect school environments, school health policies and practices to examine the dynamics of PSU over a longer period
+-

 ## Acknowledgements